newlisponrockets/newLISP-on-Rockets/docs/index.md

 ## The future of Rockets <a name="section8"></a>

 Rockets started out as way for me to learn how make custom websites.
-The blog application eventually grew to the point where I could replace my own personal blog [jeremyreimer.com](https://jeremyreimer.com) with Rockets.
+The blog application eventually grew to the point where I could replace my own personal blog at [jeremyreimer.com](https://jeremyreimer.com) with Rockets.

 This version became Rockets 2.0, which you are reading about now.